More Ethical Dilemmas

 This is one of your first assignments, and you’re very concerned about pleasing your supervisor, who was gracious enough to give you the position you hold.
 Your supervisor gives you a deadline of shortly before the software vendor’s stock goes public (is open to be bought by the public in auction or stock exchanges).
 Knowing that your company is promoting a product that doesn’t exist concerns you.
 Also, you have some concern that your company seeks to profit unfairly from the public sale of this software company’s stock.
 You assume that favorable press for the company’s “new” product will cause the stock to rise.

 Given the above situation, how would you respond?
 Would you write the press release?
 Why or why not?
 If you’d write the letter, would you be concerned with any legal implications?
 If you won’t write the letter, how would you explain your refusal to your supervisor?
 There is no right or wrong answer to this dilemma.
 Also, there are no clear legal boundaries within this dilemma.
-Please discuss the dilemma with your partner and respond according to your sense of ethics.
-Jot down a few key points you want to make to improve that participation grade.
+Unless I’m mistaken, no one enrolled in class is a lawyer, so claiming a legal perspective isn’t appropriate.
+Also, just because something’s legal doesn’t mean it’s the appropriate thing to do ethically.
+Think about this dilemma from your sense of ethics and what you think is right or wrong.

 Ethical Dilemma: The “Guarantee” of Work